Audi Q5 review - Interior, design and technology

 Sat-nav, stereo and infotainment

 DAB radio and Bluetooth are standard, along with two USB ports for charging up your devices.
-The 10-speaker stereo can be upgraded to a Bang & Olufsen 19-speaker system if you’re willing to hand over £1,300.
+The 10-speaker stereo can be upgraded to a Bang & Olufsen 19-speaker system (as part of the Comfort and Sound pack) if you’re willing to hand over around £1,400.

 In this review